 - Trees reduce the amount of CO2 in the air and create oxygen as a by-product of photosynthesis.

-Obviously, there are more great reasons to have trees around, but those are the most beneficial reasons not to crank up the chainsaw.
+There are more great reasons to have trees around, but those are the most beneficial reasons not to crank up the chainsaw.

-There are conservation subdivisions where 50% or more of the total build-able land is set aside for green space.
+Fortunately, there are conservation subdivisions where 50% or more of the total build-able land is set aside for green space.

 What are conservation subdivisions?